-- A minimum of a 2.7 cumulative overall GPA for the freshman year and first semester of the sophomore year (this includes any courses transferred in). - A minimum of a C in all science courses (including statistics, chemistry and biology).
-See list of the nutrition and dietetics science requirements below for a full list. - A minimum of a B- in all nutrition courses (i.e., all the NUTR courses, except for NUTR 311 which a minimum of C+ is required.).
+- A minimum of a 2.7 cumulative overall GPA for the freshman year and first semester of the sophomore year (this includes any courses transferred in). - A minimum of a C in all science courses (including statistics, chemistry, and biology).
+See list of the Nutrition and Dietetics science requirements below for a full list. - A minimum of a B- in all nutrition courses (except for NUTR 311 in which a minimum of C+ is required.).

-Any courses to be transferred in, whether taken before or after matriculating at Simmons must meet recency requirement; please see Section 9 for specifics.
+Any courses to be transferred in, whether taken before or after matriculating at Simmons must meet our recency requirements; please see Section 9 for specifics.